FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: FluoMix for Stain-Aware FQA

 \subsection{FluoMix Composition}

 FluoMix aggregates fluorescence microscopy images across multiple tissue types and staining conditions to capture diverse optical and biological characteristics.
-Specifically, it includes images from \textbf{brain}, \textbf{lung}, and \textbf{liver} tissues, with up to \textbf{four distinct stains per sample}.
-Each field of view (FOV) is acquired as a complete \textbf{32-plane z-stack}, covering full range from sharp to severely blurred slices.
-In total, FluoMix contains $N$ images spanning $M$ unique stain-tissue combinations.
+Specifically, it includes images from brain, lung, and liver tissues, with up to four distinct stains per sample.
+Each field of view (FOV) is acquired as a complete 34-plane z-stack, covering full range from sharp to severely blurred slices.
+In total, FluoMix contains approximately 56,000 images spanning 28 distinct imaging channels defined by stain–target–tissue combinations.
+These include 3 tissue types, 6 fluorophores, and 13 biological targets covering diverse functional categories such as neuronal, vascular, microglial, and epithelial markers.
+This diversity introduces heterogeneous optical regimes, making focus behavior inherently stain-dependent.
+This composition results in a broad range of optical and biological variability, reflecting diverse fluorescence imaging conditions (see Table~\ref{tab:fluomix_overview} and Section~\ref{sec:fluomix_details}).